 The rule's configuration should look as shown in Fig. 6. or similar.
 Click Save to create the rule.

 Thanks to such configuration of the transport rule, your messages will not get looped even if your smart host returns the message back to EOP.
 The created transport rule is configured to send a message to your smart host service only once.

 - The rule will be saved at the bottom of the list, with the lowest priority.
-Move it up using the arrow button, so it is directly below the CodeTwo transport rule (by default, the CodeTwo rule has 0 priority - in this case, your smart host rule should have a priority of 1, as shown in Fig. 7.).
+Move it up using the arrow button, so it is directly below the CodeTwo transport rule (by default, the CodeTwo rule has priority 0 - in this case, your smart host rule should have priority 1, as shown in Fig. 7.).
 You can also edit the rule and change the priority manually.

 Finally, you need to modify CodeTwo Exchange transport rule to ensure correct message routing.
 To do so: